-In the first seven months of 2017, Israel’s merchandise exports increased by 1.2% YOY to US$30.8 billion while imports increased by 2.0% YOY to US$38.3 billion.
+In the first ten months of 2017, Israel’s merchandise exports increased by 1.5% YOY to US$43.2 billion while imports increased by 4.2% YOY to US$55.9 billion.
 As exports account for over 30% of the country’s GDP, external demand has a clear impact on its economic growth.
-As Israel’s largest export market, the US absorbed more than a quarter of Israeli total exports in 1H 2017, and a sustained US recovery bodes well for a pickup in Israel’s external demand in the remaining months of the year.
+As Israel’s largest export market, the US absorbed more than a quarter of Israeli total exports, and a sustained US recovery bodes well for a pickup in Israel’s external demand.

 The Israeli authority aims to foster supportive conditions for companies looking for business opportunities in the country.
 To promote foreign direct investment (FDI), the government has set up Invest in Israel, an investment promotion centre under the Ministry of Economy to aid investment growth across Israel's industries.
 A wide range of incentives and benefits are offered to investors in industry, tourism and real estate, while special focus is given to high-tech companies and R&D activities.
 Investment incentives, outlined under the Law for the Encouragement of Capital Investment, are divided into two main parts: the Grants programme and the automatic tax benefits programme.
 Details of the schemes as well as information on Israel’s investment climate can be found on the Invest in Israel website.